 What does volunteering in a charity shop involve?

-When I started working there my main tasks were to tidy the shop, make sure that all the clothes were hung correctly and were colour coordinated, bag items up for customers, etc. After a few shifts, I was given access to the till and became a fully-fledged member of staff.
+There are many different tasks that need to be done in order to maintain the smooth running of the shop.
+When volunteers start out, their main task is to tidy the shop.
+This includes making sure that all the clothes are hung correctly and colour coordinated, and that displays are tidy.
+After a few shifts, they are given access to the till and become a fully-fledged member of staff.

-Aside from serving customers and keeping the shop tidy, behind the scenes we sort through the donations, price items, clean stock if necessary, organise window displays, complete our paperwork and so on… there is always something to do!
+Aside from serving customers and keeping the shop organised, behind the scenes we sort through the donations, price items and clean stock if necessary.
+Additionally, we also arrange window displays, complete our paperwork and so on… there is always something to do!

-The volunteers in our shop come from a variety of backgrounds and bring different skills with them.
+No specific skills are required.
+The volunteers in our shop come from a variety of backgrounds and bring different skill sets with them.
 Some are very artistic, which is brilliant for displays and dressing mannequins.
 Others are great with people which makes for increased sales figures.

 Can I do this on a short term basis?